 - Don’t pay anyone to sell tickets

-Your ticket-selling website must have certain safeguards in place (certain technology companies, like RallyUp, seek to lower your burden setting up a site).
-As of this writing, Alabama, California, Hawaii, Kansas, Utah, and Washington prohibit online raffles.
+Your ticket-selling website must have certain safeguards in place to prevent interstate sales.
+As of this writing, online raffles are prohibited in Alabama, California, Hawaii, Kansas, Utah, Washington, Iowa and Minnesota and Montana

 One more note about online raffles.
 The federal Wire Wager Act prohibits regular online gambling and for online gambling to provide regular and essential income to an organization.
 Thus, avoid running an online raffle with regularity.